Tawam (region): History and prehistory

-Archaeological remains dating to the Bronze Age and beyond, like at Al-Rumailah, Hili and Jebel Hafeet, have been found in this region.
-In ancient times, the region was reportedly used by Arabs as a place of gathering, and like Dibba, it was taxed by Al-Julanda, who were clients of the Sasanians, who reported to the Persian marzban (military governor), who was based at Al-Rustaq in what is now Oman.
+Archaeological remains dating to the Bronze Age and beyond, like at Rumailah, Hili and Jebel Hafeet, have been found in this region.
+In ancient times, the region was reportedly used by Arabs as a place of gathering, and like Dibba, it was taxed by the Julanda, who were clients of the Sasanians, reporting to the Persian marzban (military governor) based at Rustaq in what is now Oman.

 Like Dibba and present-day Ras Al Khaimah, the region witnessed events relevant to the history of Islam during the Rashidun, Umayyad and Abbasid eras.

 Around the Islamic Golden Age in the Middle Ages, the region, with its capital at 'Tawam', was an important sphere of influence for Arabs.
 Ceramics and other materials found here were believed to have been imported from Mesopotamia, India and China.
-At this time, Sohar, located to the east of this region, was of such prominence as a trading port on the coast of the Gulf of Oman that it was considered to be the "Dubai or Singapore of its day".
 A mosque, considered to be the oldest in the country, was found in the vicinity of the Sheikh Khalifa Mosque in Al-Ain by Dr Walid Al Tikriti, besides a falaj, a group of houses, and a village dating to the 9th or 10th century.

 Being strategically located near the Western Hajar, the area was an important stop for people and caravans traveling between the mountains and other parts of Arabia, such as Al-Hasa.
 Not only was the area, being rich in date palms, important for trade, but it was also used by certain people for smuggling slaves, women or children, years before the foundation of the UAE.